finalyards/ZOO-esp32/comms/ble-custom/README.md

 ## Some background

 The BLE protocol is independent of the "Classic" Bluetooth stack (which continues to co-exist with it).
-Some devices (like ESP32's and all Nordic Semiconductor's only support BLE, not the classic profiles).
+Some devices (like most Espressif's and all Nordic Semiconductor's) only support BLE, not the classic profiles.

 The "LE" stack is intended for **fitness**, **home automation** and **internet-of-things** use cases, i.e. anywhere where battery powered devices with non-frequent charging opportunities abound.